brandawg/Cranfield_Thesis_Template/README.md

 Produces the output: _Mixed references example:equations (1.1), (1.3) and (1.4) and figure 1.1._

 # Bibliography
 The Cranfield thesis template recommends authoryear style, with citations placed in (parentheses).
+Or numeric references with citations placed in [parentheses].

 In your preamble add the following,
 ```
+\usepackage[backend=bibtex, sorting=none, style=numeric, citestyle=ieee]{biblatex}
 \usepackage[backend=bibtex, sorting=none, style=authoryear-ibid, citestyle=authoryear]{biblatex}
 \addbibresource{BibTexCollection.bib}
 ```